Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “I missed three attestations this afternoon.
 I think the sync daemon failed.“

-“Your not speaking English again.”
+“You're not speaking English again.”

 “The node syncs its clock via NTP but it’s not working.
 The clock is slow.”